Urania Sternwarte: Telescope

 Urania's refracting telescope is equipped with a Fraunhofer two-lens system of 30 cm aperture and focal length of 5.05 meters, allowing maximal 600-fold magnification (mostly used 150- to 205-fold magnification).
 The refractor in the dome area is the center of the imposing tower building: The telescope stands on a pillar, contact-free installed through the center of the building to the foundations of the business house Urania, fitted with anti-vibration installations.

 Its optical telescope measures twelve tons and was designed by Carl Zeiss AG in Jena, Germany, considered as a technical masterpiece.
 Urania's refractor topped technological history as "Urania type".
 On its centenary anniversary, telescope and dome were fully renewed.
-The Zeiss telescope, still meeting today's demands, was dismantled in March 2006, and in Jena fully restored.
+The Zeiss telescope, still meeting today's demands, was dismantled in March 2006, and fully restored in Jena.
 On April 25, 2007, the telescope was hoisted into the observatory's 51 m high dome, on May 4, 2007, its second opening ceremony was celebrated.